QueueClassic/queue_classic/readme.md

 I found this abstraction quite powerful and easy to understand.
 Like queue_classic, the clockwork gem is simple to understand and has 0 dependencies.
-In production, I create a heroku process type called clock.
+In production, I create a Heroku process type called clock.
 This is typically what my Procfile looks like:

 ```